kylescotshank/GenBankToGTF/README.md

 Good question!

-  * Perl has history and inertia.
-There was a major expansion in bioinformatics training and practice at the turn of the century because of the Human Genome Project.
-At that time, Perl was by far the most popular scripting language in general use.
+  * `Perl` has history and inertia.
+There was a major expansion in bioinformatics training and practice at the turn of the century to meet the needs of the Human Genome Project.
+At that time, `Perl` was by far the most popular scripting language in general use - especially amongst the computer scientists involved in the HGP.
-  * Perl has the native ability to parse strings and regular expressions, which means you can use low-level code to perform your tasks (i.e., no need to download packages or libraries).
+  * `Perl` has the native ability to parse strings and regular expressions, which means you can use low-level code to perform your tasks (i.e., no need to download packages or libraries).
-  * There are _many_ scripts and tools that are widely used in bioinformatics that are written in Perl.
+  * There are _many_ scripts and tools that are widely used in bioinformatics that are written in `Perl`.

 As time permits, we'll also load `Python` and `R` scripts that accomplish the same task so that you'll be able to perform this task in your language of choice.